How Engagements Work

 Move from consultation to documented action in a controlled sequence.

 The process below is intentionally flexible.
-It can support a two-week advisory review, a four-to-six-week assessment, or a longer architecture and implementation-support engagement.
+It can support advisory reviews, assessment exercises, or longer architecture engagements.

 We clarify the business problem, stakeholders, urgency, existing concerns, and desired outcome.
 The consultation is used to determine whether Solutioned is the right fit and which service path should be scoped.